⏱️ Estimated Read Time: 5–6 minutes

 Ask yourself:

 - Is my car worth more than the buyout price?
-(Check sites like KBB or ask Lease End for a quick equity estimate.)
+(Check sites like KBB or ask Lease End for a quick market value estimate.)

-- Am I over my mileage or facing lease-end fees?
+- Am I over my mileage or facing other end-of-lease fees?
 (Then buying early could save you big.)

 - Do I plan to keep this car long term?
-(Then end-of-term may give you more time to decide—and save on early fees.)
+(Then end-of-term may give you more time to decide—but if you know you want to keep it anyway, there's no need to wait.)

 Final Thoughts